-In addition, any Principal and Accessory Structures present on Existing Lots as of April 1, 1986 are considered to be conforming structures.
-Structures built or structurally altered after that date must conform to standards of this District and other standards of this Ordinance or an approved Conditional Use Permit.
+In addition, Principal and Accessory Structures present on Existing Lots as of December 1, 2009 are considered to be conforming structures.
+Structures built or structurally altered after that date must conform to current District and other standards of this Ordinance or apply for a Conditional Use Permit.